Renewable School Applications

 WHAT TO EXPECT - Deadlines and Notifications

 Solar 4R Schools accepts Renewable Classroom and Renewable School project applications on an ongoing basis from educational facilities meeting the above eligibility requirements.
 Applications are only accepted from our website; paper applications will not be considered.
 Solar 4R Schools support is provided to eligible schools as funding matches become available.
-Decisions are tied to the designated application review as indicated below (Deadlines and Notifications).
-At the end of each review period, all applicants will be informed of the status of their application.
+Decisions are made within 60 days of receipt of application.
+At the end of the review period, all applicants will be informed of the status of their application.

 What We Look for in a Partner School